 Privacy on the internet was not a major issue till user-generated content (or more specifically social networks) became mainstream.
 Controlled primarily from the United States, they fumbled several times in Europe.
 Following are a few notable incidents –

 Incident 3: US courts order a microblogging company to supply account data of a Parliamentarian of Iceland, of course, Iceland is not happy about this.

 Incident 4: A search engine company is ordered by French courts to remove defamatory contents about an individual (the contents were generated based on the court cases going against him), of course, the cases are still available online.

 And the European Union is working on tougher data protection laws for the companies to access its internal market.

-As initially mentioned, the Internet today is virtually divided into two halves – China and rest of the world (RoW).
-One can actually see that this not only enables censorship but encourages protectionism.
-While RoW has one dominant search engine(google), one dominant social network(Facebook), one dominant micro-blogging site(Twitter) and one dominant video-sharing platform(YouTube), most of these are either banned in China or have very small market share.
-Baidu being the search engine, Renren being the social network, youku being video-uploading and weibo being micro-blogging site.
-While protectionist policies usually don’t work in long run, they do give short term immediate gains and necessary protection to local companies.
+As initially mentioned, the Internet today is virtually divided into two halves – China and the rest of the world (RoW).
+One can see that this not only enables censorship but encourages protectionism.
+While RoW has one dominant search engine(google), one dominant social network(Facebook), one dominant micro-blogging site(Twitter) and one dominant video-sharing platform(YouTube), most of these are either banned in China or have a very small market share.
+Baidu is the search engine, Renren is the social network, Youku being video-uploading and Weibo being micro-blogging site.
+While protectionist policies usually don’t work in the long run, they do give immediate short-term gains and necessary protection to local companies.
 And this might encourage EU or Arab-world to follow this route.

-While The current tussle is primarily between USA and Europe (and in some cases USA and China), going by demographic trends and rate of Internet adoption, it is easy to see that in near future, we are going to have two more major players namely Middle East (with technical know-how supplied by Iran) and India.
-Clash among these five major players over above issues will certainly threaten the existence of unified Internet as we see today and lest the above issues are resolved, we are going to end up with a form of Internet much different from what we currently have.
+While The current tussle is primarily between the USA and Europe (and in some cases USA and China), going by demographic trends and rate of Internet adoption, it is easy to see that in the near future, we are going to have two more major players namely Middle East (with technical know-how supplied by Iran) and India.
+The clash among these five major players over above issues will certainly threaten the existence of the unified Internet as we see today and lest the above issues are resolved, we are going to end up with a form of the Internet much different from what we currently have.